netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

 ## CRDs configuration

-CRDs can be installed/upgraded when we install/upgrade Citrix ingress controller using `crds.install=true` parameter in Helm.
+CRDs can be installed/upgraded when we install/upgrade Netscaler ingress controller using `crds.install=true` parameter in Helm.
 If you do not want to install CRDs, then set the option `crds.install` to `false`.
 By default, CRDs too get deleted if you uninstall through Helm.
 This means, even the CustomResource objects created by the customer will get deleted.
 If you want to avoid this data loss set `crds.retainOnDelete` to `true`.

 > **Note:**
 > Installing again may fail due to the presence of CRDs.
-Make sure that you back up all CustomResource objects and clean up CRDs before re-installing Citrix Ingress Controller.
+Make sure that you back up all CustomResource objects and clean up CRDs before re-installing Netscaler ingress controller.

 There are a few examples of how to use these CRDs, which are placed in the folder: [Example-CRDs](https://github.com/citrix/citrix-helm-charts/tree/master/example-crds).
 Refer to them and install as needed, using the following command:
 ```kubectl create -f <crd-example.yaml>```